 In a thin coating – perhaps 5-10 microns thick – the entire active additive content is at or near the surface, ensuring it is all available to contribute to the antimicrobial effect.
 In a moulded piece, a significant proportion of the active substance cannot be close enough to the surface to contribute.
 For good antibacterial performance, the level of active substance required is relatively low, making it less expensive to use an additive in the polymer than undertake a secondary coating operation.
 However, given the very high levels at which the same additive must be used to provide anti-viral efficacy, the cost of a coating begins to look far more appealing.

-That said, it’s important to bear in mind that the active substance which delivered this level of efficacy in that particular coating may well perform very differently in another coating.
-This is always an important consideration with any antimicrobial additives.
+It is important to bear in mind that the additive which delivered this level of efficacy in these tests may well perform differently in another coating.
+This is always an important consideration with any antimicrobial additives, and one on which we are very happy to advise.